Chase Roullier, snap after snap, cements himself as an anchor of Washington’s offense

 Eight months later, at his first NFL training camp in Richmond, line coach Bill Callahan asked the team’s center, Spencer Long, to help cross-train Roullier at interior positions.
 Long saw the rookie was better than his draft status, with long arms, thick legs and great form.
 He liked the kid; even though some mistook his subdued nature for weakness, Long didn’t.

 They worked together before and after practice.
 Long taught Roullier some subtle nuances of the system, such as snapping with a different technique and closing ground in the run game.
-There were “little cheats” for the most difficult blocks, like when a center must snap, run wide-zone to the right and beat a nose tackle shaded to the right.
+There were “little cheats” for the most difficult blocks, such as when a center must snap, run wide-zone to the right and beat a nose tackle shaded to the right.
 He showed Roullier, essentially, how to move all four limbs independently while snapping the ball for an effective reach-block.
 Roullier wasn’t fazed.

 In 2016, Long had become the starting center when his mentor, Kory Lichtensteiger, suffered a season-ending calf injury.
 A little more than a year later, Long injured his knee and Roullier replaced him.
 Long understood the cycle.